sciapp/mogli/README.md

 # mogli

-mogli is python module for easily rendering molecules.
+mogli is a python module for easily rendering molecules.

 The fastest way to get started is using mogli.py in the command line:
 ```